What is Neurofeedback Therapy?

-Neurofeedback is a type of biofeedback that uses EEG (electroencephalogram) as the modality to control feedback to the brain.
-It is a process of neuronal self-regulation and re-education, leading to new beneficial states and ways of processing information and emotions.
+Neurofeedback therapy uses EEG (electroencephalogram) as the modality to control feedback to the brain.
+It is a type of biofeedback that uses a process of neuronal self-regulation and re-education, leading to new beneficial states and ways of processing information and emotions.

 How Does Neurofeedback Work?